 The Partnership's operations are subject to all operating hazards and risks normally incidental to handling, storing and transporting and otherwise providing for use by consumers of combustible liquids such as home heating oil and propane.
 As a result, at any given time the Partnership is a defendant in various legal proceedings and litigation arising in the ordinary course of business.
 The Partnership maintains insurance policies with insurers in amounts and with coverages and deductibles we believe are reasonable and prudent.
 However, the Partnership cannot assure that this insurance will be adequate to protect it from all material expenses related to potential future claims for personal and property damage or that these levels of insurance will be available in the future at economical prices.
-In addition, the occurrence of an explosion may have an adverse effect on the public's desire to use the Partnership products.
 In the opinion of management, except as described above the Partnership is not a party to any litigation, which individually or in the aggregate could reasonably be expected to have a material adverse effect on the Partnership's results of operations, financial position or liquidity.

-21) Disclosures About the Fair Value of Financial Instruments
+19) Disclosures About the Fair Value of Financial Instruments

-Cash, Accounts Receivable, Notes Receivable, Working Capital Facility Borrowings, and Accounts Payable
+Cash, Accounts Receivable, Notes Receivable, Revolving Credit Facility Borrowings, and Accounts Payable

-The carrying amount of cash, accounts receivable, notes receivable, working capital facility borrowings, and accounts payable approximates fair value because of the short maturity of these instruments.
+The carrying amount of cash, accounts receivable, notes receivable, revolving credit facility borrowings, and accounts payable approximates fair value because of the short maturity of these instruments.